 How to choose the right image file format

 There are four universally supported image formats on the web: GIF, PNG, JPEG and SVG.
 In addition to these formats, some browsers also support newer formats such as WebP, which offers better overall compression and more features.
 So, which image file type should you use?

 JPG (or JPEG): Joint Photographic Experts Group

-As the name suggests, the JPG file format is best for photographs and artwork.
+As the name suggests, the JPG file format is best for high-resolution photographs and artwork.
 They're also the best choice for screenshots of games, movies or a frame from a YouTube video.
 JPGs are lossy image formats, but you can choose how much the image will be compressed.
 They are smaller file sizes than PNGs and will load quicker and provide a better user experience.

 Don't use a JPG for graphics, logos or anything with fine detail and an extensive color palette.
 JPGs also don’t have a transparency channel.

 PNG: Portable Network Graphic